xiongquan1230/IETF118-Sidemeeting/Agenda.md

 resource scheduling in scaling networks.
 This side meeting is initiated to have broad discussions and identify the chief concerns, disagreements and consensus of the IETF DetNet and TEAS community.

+The side meeting mainly focus on the enhanced use cases, problems, gap analysis, requirements and solution consideration of QoS & TE for differentiated deterministic services.

 The primary agenda is shown as below.

-A, Note well, welcome statements, introduction and agenda bash.
-5mins (Daniel Huang)
+1. 17:30-17:35 Note well, welcome statements, introduction and agenda bash.
+Daniel Huang.
+5mins

-B, Enhanced use cases, problems, gap analysis, requirements and solution consideration of QoS & TE for differentiated deterministic services.
-65mins

-1)Enhanced use cases and classification of applications for differentiated services.
+2. 17:35-17:45 Enhanced use cases and classification of applications for differentiated services.
 Presenter: Junfeng Zhao (CAICT).
 10mins

-2)RAW/DetNet muti-domain use cases and solution consideration.
+3. 17:45-17:55 RAW/DetNet muti-domain use cases and solution consideration.
 Presenter:  Carlos J. Bernardos (UC3M).
+10mins.

+4. 17:55-18:05 Traffic Engineering in CATS and DetNet.
+Presenter: Adrian Farrel (Old Dog).
 10mins

-3)Deterministic QoS consideration for enhanced DetNet.
+5. 18:05-18:15 Deterministic QoS consideration for enhanced DetNet.
 Presenter: Peng Liu(China Mobile).
 10mins

-4)Requirements and solution of scaling deterministic networking capability as a service.
+6. 18:15-18:25 Requirements and solution of scaling deterministic networking capability as a service.
 Presenter: Chanchan Huang(China Telecom).
 10mins

-5)CATS & DetNet TE requirements.
-Presenter: Adrian Farrel (Old Dog).
-10mins

-6)Solution consideration about differentiated DetNet-aware QoS and TE.
+7. 18:25-18:40 Solution consideration about differentiated DetNet-aware QoS and TE.
 Quan Xiong (ZTE).
 15mins.

-C, Open discussions.
-20mins(Daniel Huang)
+8. 18:40-17:00 Open discussions.
+Daniel Huang.20mins

 *DetNet TE with time-based resources, what could be extended?